Coyote

 Family

-Canidae (dog family) in the Order Carnivora
+Canidae (dogs) in the order Carnivora

 Description